ericwbailey/ericwbailey.website/source/published/global-accessibility-anger-day.md

 - Does the company provide material aid for [overlay companies participating in reputation washing](https://adrianroselli.com/2022/09/accessibility-at-the-edge-w3c-cg-is-an-overlay-smoke-screen.html)?
 - Are there prematurely closed, downplayed, unaddressed, or openly ridiculed accessibility issues on their issue tracker?
 - Does the company handle pointing out issues with prior negative behavior towards accessibility concerns with tone policing, or claims the critic should be greatful?
+- Is the announcement published by an individual who has previously been hostile to accessibility work, both internally or on social media?
 - Does the company’s DEI efforts include disability?
 - Has the company laid off its DEI employees?
 - Has the company [fired its accessibility team](https://www.wired.com/story/twitter-layoffs-accessibility/)?